AdeVedA/EpicEventsCRM--OCR_Mission11/readme.md

     pip install -r requirements.txt

+#### G - Setup your environment, create your tables and populate your users (your admin manager at least) :

+    python3 init_config.py

 #### G - Program launch (the virtual environment must always have been activated before):

     python3 main.py